 Children with a variety of developmental issues may benefit from occupational therapy.
-Occupational therapists can help children with various issues, including fine and gross motor skills, social interaction, and time management.
+Occupational therapists in Townsville can help children with various issues, including fine and gross motor skills, social interaction, and time management.
 Here are a few of the most common symptoms of children with developmental delays:

 Delayed gross motor skills